 - Playbook bundles

 If you click on any one of those categories, you’ll find hundreds (if not thousands) of collections to choose from.
-Say, for example, you want to develop with NGINX.
-You could click on the Development category, scroll down, and you’ll see the NGINX collection, packaged by user geerlingguy (Figure 1).
+Say, for example, you want to develop with prxysql.
+You could click on the Database category, scroll down, and you’ll see the proxysql collection.

 Truth be told, you don’t actually install a collection.
 Instead, you download the collection, using Ansible, to your local drive.
 Once downloaded, a collection can be found in the ~/.ansible/collections directory, where you can begin working with the included files.